Syedbasid/FIFA19-Tableau-Player-Performance-Analysis/README.md

 **Question:** How is player age distributed across body types and work rates?
 **Visualization:** Histogram
 **Insight:**
-Most players fall within the prime age range.
-Lean body types are more common among younger players, while experienced players show varied work rates.
+Most players fall within the prime age range, with lean body types more common among younger players.

 ---

 ### 6️⃣ International Reputation vs Weak Foot Analysis
-**Question:** Is international reputation related to weak foot rating?
+**Question:** Does international reputation correlate with weak foot rating?
 **Visualization:** Scatter / Bubble Chart
 **Insight:**
-Players with higher international reputation generally possess stronger weak foot ratings, though the relationship is moderate rather than absolute.
+Players with higher international reputation generally possess better weak foot ratings, though the relationship is moderate.

 ---

 ### 7️⃣ Contract Information Overview
-**Question:** How does contract length vary by club and potential?
+**Question:** How does contract length vary by club and player potential?
 **Visualization:** Bar Chart
 **Insight:**
-Top clubs tend to secure high-potential players with longer contracts, indicating long-term investment strategies.
+Clubs with longer average contract durations tend to retain higher-potential players, reflecting long-term investment strategies.

 ---

-### 8️⃣ Height and Weight Distribution
+### 8️⃣ Height and Weight Distribution Analysis
 **Question:** How do physical attributes vary by position and body type?
 **Visualization:** Scatter Plot
 **Insight:**
-Defenders and goalkeepers are generally taller and heavier, while forwards and wingers are lighter and shorter, reflecting role-based physical requirements.
+Defenders and goalkeepers are generally taller and heavier, while forwards and wingers are lighter and shorter.

 ---